ADMonsters/cs207-FinalProject/docs/milestone1.md

 `superdiff` performs automatic differentiation on single- or multi-variable functions using the _forward mode_ as well as the _reverse mode_.
 The function is stored as an `Expression` class that can output values and derivatives wherever you need it.

 ## Background

+*Note: if the LaTeX equations aren't rendering and you are on Chrome, consider the LaTeX plugin for Chrome:* https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima

 Differentiation is the process of finding derivative, which is the rate of change of a function's output with regard to its variables.
 Take $f(x,y) =3*x^2+\exp(y)$ as an example.
 Symbolic differentiation gives $\dfrac{\partial f}{\partial x}=6x$ and $\dfrac{\partial f}{\partial y}=\exp(y)$.

 Automatic differentiation treats a function as a chain of elementary functions and performs differentiation on each elementry function.
 Here the elementary functions include: (1) A single arithmetic operation, such as $3*x$ and $x_1+x_2$.
 (2) A single trigonometric operation, such as $\sin(x)$.
 (3) A single exponential or logarithmic opration, such as $\log(x)$.

 The chain rule dictates that

 $$\dfrac{df(g(x))}{dx}=\dfrac{df(x_1)}{dx_1}*\dfrac{dg(x)}{dx}.$$

 Therefore, a function that is made up of elementary functions can be extended into a computational graph.
 For $f(x,y) =3*x^2+\exp(y)$, the graph is shown below.
 Each $x_i$ is the output of an elementary function.